jedwards1211/meteor-webpack-react/README.md

 This is a Meteor project skeleton where the client (in React) and server get built by Webpack.
 In dev mode, webpack-dev-server is used with [react-transform](https://github.com/gaearon/babel-plugin-react-transform).
 There are a bunch of run and build scripts to make things more convenient.

-Meteor's builtin ES6 support doesn't allow you to `import`(/`require`), but **with this project you can use all ES6 features on client and server today**, thanks to Webpack.
+Meteor's builtin ES2015 support doesn't allow you to `import`(/`require`), but **with this project you can use all ES2015/ES7 features supported by Babel/corejs/regenerator on the client and server today**, thanks to Webpack.
 There are even source maps on the server thanks to https://github.com/evanw/node-source-map-support!

 There is a port of the Meteor simple-todos tutorial to this stack on the `simple-todos` branch.

 ## Advantages of packaging with Webpack instead of Meteor

-* `require`/ES6 `import` let you avoid Meteor global variables/load order issues
+* `require`/ES2015 `import` let you avoid Meteor global variables/load order issues
 * `react-transform` reloads React components without reloading the entire page when you make changes
 * If you `require` your styles with Webpack, it will also reload them without